Technical SEO: Common Technical SEO Issues

 A missing sitemap or one that’s full of errors is more likely to relay false information about the page to search engines.

-Sitemaps can boost crawling on your Website, especially if it is new with low external links, has a large size, or a large content archive.
+Sitemaps can boost crawling on your Website, especially if it is new with low external links, has a large size, or has a large content archive.

 Other issues can include missing sitemaps, large sites not using sitemap index, multiple versions of the sitemap, and the robots.txt file not having the location of your sitemap.